Each year, 400,000+ freshers will begin a 3 or 4-year life of drinking, socialising and a little bit of studying in-between.

 We’ve reached out to some successful Oxbridge graduates to find out exactly what is their secret.
-Here what we found out.
+Here’s what we found out.

-Time-focused learners will set x amount of time to complete a task, then do everything to finish the task in that time.
+- Time-focused learners will set x amount of time to complete a task, then make sure the task is completed within the set timeframe.

 - Write out the 6 most important things you could be doing right now.